Current Graduate Students

 Charlene Coutteau

-Charlene Coutteau is in her first year of the German MA program at Michigan State University.
+Charlene Coutteau is in her final year of the German MA program at Michigan State University.
 She completed a Bachelor of Science with a double-major in German and Defense and Strategic Studies at the United States Military Academy at West Point.
-As she is new to the program, she is still exploring her academic interests but hopes to take advantage of every experience at MSU to prepare her to teach West Point Cadets at her next assignment.
+Most recently, she attended a 7-week summer language immersion course at Middlebury University in Vermont.
+Her research focuses on designing a language teaching curriculum to help foster interoperability between US military German speakers and the German military.

 Andrew Drumheller